DD-DuDa/DD-DuDa/README.md

 - 👋 Hi, I’m @DD-DuDa
-- 👀 I’m interested in HPC and Efficient Deep Learning.
+- 👀 I’m interested in Efficient Deep Learning Systems and Hardware Accelerator.
 - 🌱 I’m currently a PHD in the University of Edinburgh.
 - 📫 How to reach me: duda200054@gmail.com